SamadiPour/rial-exchange-rates-archive/README.md

 }
 ```

-## Releases
+## Files

-Every night, the automated scripts generate three types of release files:
+Every night, automated scripts generate the following types of release files:

-- `_all.json` file: Contains all the information from the start
+- `{calende}_all.json`: Contains all the information from the start
-- `_all.min.json` file: Similar to the previous one, but whitespaces and the `name` field (from currency DTO) removed
+- `{calende}_all.min.json`: Similar to the previous one, but whitespaces and the `name` field (from currency DTO) is
+  removed
-- `_imp.min.json` file: Similar to the previous one, but only for USD, EUR, and GBP
+- `{calende}_imp.min.json`: Similar to the previous one, but only for USD, EUR, and GBP
+- `{calende}_31days.min.json`: Contains all currencies in the past 31 days
+- `{calende}_7days.min.json`: Contains all currencies in the past 7 days

 > Note: Only the last 10 releases are retained.
 That means you always have to a get the last one like this:
 > ```bash
 > curl -Ls https://github.com/SamadiPour/rial-exchange-rates-archive/releases/latest/download/gregorian_imp.min.json | jq
 > ```

+### `data` branch files

+This repository also includes an orphan branch that contains generated outputs.
+The branch will always have just one
+commit and no history.
+The data stored in this branch is identical to the release section, but it also includes the
+following files:

+- `/currency/{currency-code}.json`: Contains currency specific information from the start

-> CORS Issue: If you are encountering CORS error while getting the release files, try one of these two links:
+> CORS Issue: If you are encountering CORS error while getting the release files, you can instead use the files stored
+> in the `data` branch.
+For example, try one of these two links:
 > ```text
 > - https://raw.githubusercontent.com/SamadiPour/rial-exchange-rates-archive/data/gregorian_imp.min.json
 > - https://cdn.jsdelivr.net/gh/SamadiPour/rial-exchange-rates-archive@data/gregorian_imp.min.json